 Insignificant Events in the Life of a Cactus by Dusti Bowling

-REALISTIC / PHYSICAL DIFFERENCES
+REALISTIC / PHYSICAL DISABILITIES

 Aven Green makes up creative stories for why she doesn’t have any arms.
 Especially now in Arizona where her parents are the new managers a rundown theme park.
 She befriends a boy at school who, like her, feels different and isolated from the other kids.
 His name is Connor and he has Tourette Syndrome.
 Together he, another new friend named Zion, and Aven investigate a storage shed at the theme park which leads them to Aven’s biological past.
 This story is about restorative friendship, facing your fears, and discovering your true potential.
-What’s more, the physical and mental diversity is shown with strength and compassion.

 Restart by Gordon Korman

 After a bad fall, Chase has no memory of who he is or was.
 But he soon realizes that he used to be a cruel troublemaker.
 Now that he has a second chance, he can decide who he’ll be with his fresh slate.
 Because he’s enjoying his new life in the film club and the new (“nerdy”) friends he’s made and doesn’t really want to go back to his old self.
 This thought-provoking novel shows that who we are is a choice.
-It’s also an easier read for 7th and 8th graders that will engage reluctant readers especially.
+It’s also an easier read for 7th and 8th graders that will engage reluctant readers.

 Maybe He Just Likes You by Barbara Dees